kipkosgeii/SQL_Data_Job_Analysis/README.md

 ## **What are the top-paying Data Analyst jobs?**

+Summary of the Top-Paying Jobs:
+Data Analyst at Mantys: This full-time position offers an impressive average yearly salary of $650,000.
+The job was posted on February 20, 2023.

+Director of Analytics at Meta: This full-time role commands a salary of $336,500 per year, making it one of the highest-paying jobs listed.
+It was posted on August 23, 2023.

+Associate Director - Data Insights at AT&T: With an average yearly salary of $255,829.5, this full-time position was posted on June 18, 2023.

+Data Analyst, Marketing at Pinterest Job Advertisements: This full-time role offers a yearly salary of $232,423 and was posted on December 5, 2023.

+Data Analyst (Hybrid/Remote) at Uclahealthcareers: This full-time position offers a salary of $217,000 annually, with the job posting dated January 17, 2023.

+For the Sql Queries Check the solution here: [SQL top Paying Job](/project_sql/1_1_top_paying_job.sql)

 | job_id  | job_title                            | job_schedule_type | salary_year_avg | job_posted_date       | company_name                 |
 |---------|--------------------------------------|-------------------|-----------------|-----------------------|------------------------------|
 | 226942  | Data Analyst                         | Full-time         | 650000.0        | 2023-02-20 15:13:33    | Mantys                       |